reactor/lite-rx-api-hands-on/techio/part07Error.md

-There is a `Exceptions#propagate` utility that will wrap a checked exception into a special runtime exception that can be automatically unwrapped by Reactor subscribers and `StepVerifier`: this avoid seeing an irrelevant `RuntimeException` in the stacktrace.
+There is a `Exceptions#propagate` utility that will wrap a checked exception into a special runtime exception that can be automatically unwrapped by Reactor subscribers and `StepVerifier`: this avoids seeing an irrelevant `RuntimeException` in the stacktrace.

 Try to use that on the `capitalizeMany` method within a `map`: you'll need to catch a `GetOutOfHereException`, which is checked, but the corresponding test still expects the